+From parents.com

 Music and Melodies

 Like many Jewish holidays, music is an important way that Jews celebrate and keep traditions alive.
 Here are some Hanukkah songs, both traditional and modern, that can help your residents get into the holiday spirit.

-The Candle Lighting Blessing
+The Candle Lighting Blessing (page 6)

 These blessings are sung while lighting the candles during each of the 8 nights of Hanukkah.

 Maoz Tzur

 This is a song commonly sung right after lighting the candles, while admiring their light.

 Maccabeats Parody

 The Maccabeats are a popular Jewish acapella group whose song parody of Dynamite by Taio Cruz is a popular favorite during the Hanukkah season.

 Food and Games

 Latkes

 While store-bought latkes can really hit the spot, cooking the latkes fresh is fun, easy, and smells great!
 For a simple latke recipe, check out this link from My Jewish Learning.

 Make Your Own Menorah

 One of the most fun parts of Hanukkah is seeing the different types of Menorahs people use.
 The only requirements for a Menorah is that it has 9 candle holders, one of which is taller than the rest (this is the Shamash).
 You can make a Menorah out of almost anything with a little glue and some creativity!
 Check out this page with lots of unique ideas and designs to get you started.

 Ocho Kandelikas

 Ladino is a language that is a mix of Hebrew and Spanish, traditionally spoken by Sephardic Jews who originated from Spain and Portugal.
 This song, which translates to "Eight Little Candles" is a popular Ladino Hanukkah song.

 I Have a Little Dreidel

 This fun English song is a classic in American Jewish homes!

 Hanukkah, O Hanukkah

-Another traditional English Hanukkah song, this tune is so popular that The Barenaked Ladies did a cover of it!
+Youtube Six 13 (Six 13 is a popular Jewish a cappella group out of New York City)

 Light One Candle

-This song by folk band Peter, Paul and Mary details the story of the Maccabees which the whole holiday is based on.
+This song by folk band Peter, Paul and Mary details the story of the Maccabees which the who

+details the story of the Maccabees which the whole holiday is based on.
-How to Play Dreidel

-Dreidel is a simple game where players spin a wooden piece, usually for a prize of chocolate Gelt.
+How to Play Dreidel Dreidel is a simple game where players spin a wooden piece, usually for a prize of chocolate Gelt.
 Visit this website to learn how to play!

-Sufganiyot

-If you're up for a tasty cooking challenge, try making Sufganiyot, or jelly-stuffed doughnuts.
+Sufganiyot If you're up for a tasty cooking challenge, try making Sufganiyot, or jelly-stuffed doughnuts.
 This recipe with easy-to-follow pictures and instructions will help you cook the perfect Hanukkah treat.